nettrades/nettrades-platform/README.md

 Use --force flag to re-run even if already completed

+If you want to reinstall everything on a development environment you could run the commands below -  DO NOT USE THIS ON PRODUCTION - IT WILL OVER WRITE EVERYTHING

+# rm -f .phase-*-complete
+# ./scripts/nettrades-setup.sh all --force

 #### 🔑 Database Password Management

 During Phase 1, the script generates a random password for PostgreSQL.
 The password generator already removes special characters (+, /, =) to ensure compatibility with Odoo’s command-line tools.